 From this broad, sloping field just outside downtown Plymouth, gaze across the historic harbor the Pilgrims entered four centuries ago.

-From the top of the field, you can take in distant views of Plymouth Harbor, Duxbury Beach, Clark’s Island, and Gurnet Point.
-At the foot of the field is a small woodland bounded by abandoned tracks of the Old Colony Railroad.
-And, don't miss the beach nearby – it’s a great spot for kids to explore.
+From the top of the field, take in distant views of Plymouth Harbor and Duxbury Beach.
+At the foot of the field, you’ll see a small woodland bounded by abandoned tracks of the Old Colony Railroad, and the nearby beach is a great spot for kids to explore.

 When to Visit

 Year-round, daily, sunrise to sunset.
-Allow a minimum of half an hour.
+Allow a minimum of .5 hour.